 Amazon FreeRTOS provides everything you need to easily program connected microcontroller-based devices and collect data from them for IoT applications.
 You can get started by choosing a microcontroller that fully supports Amazon FreeRTOS features and capabilities from trusted providers like Espressif, Microchip, NXP Semiconductors, STMicroelectronics, Texas Instruments or others from the Amazon FreeRTOS Qualification Program.
 Then, you can use the Amazon FreeRTOS console to select the relevant software libraries for your devices and download the complete Amazon FreeRTOS operating system, including the device and application specific libraries.
 To learn more about all the options for getting started, click here.

-Once Amazon FreeRTOS is deployed to your devices, you can securely connect them to cloud services like AWS IoT Core, or to a local edge device, and update them remotely using the OTA update feature (now in beta).
+Once Amazon FreeRTOS is deployed to your devices, you can securely connect them to cloud services like AWS IoT Core, or to a local edge device, and update them remotely using the OTA update feature.

 Industrial customers utilize microcontroller-based devices that generate data about business critical workloads.
 Industrial sensors, actuators, pumps, and components of automation utilize microcontrollers because they are low cost, low power, and can perform real-time actions.
 For instance, a single pump on an oil rig is controlled by a microcontroller and has the potential to completely shut down production if there is a failure.
 Amazon FreeRTOS enables these customers to collect data on system performance and stress through a direct connection to the cloud, and to take real-time critical, local actions with AWS Greengrass to prevent such disruptive outages.